Amazon has become one of the top platforms for ecommerce sellers over the past few years.

 Typically, Amazon sellers are liable for the same taxes as other online retailers.
-Your main tax responsibility is sales tax, and the platform can automatically calculate and impose sales tax where necessary.
+Your main tax responsibility is sales tax, and the platform can automatically calculate and impose sales tax and even use tax where necessary.

 Amazon’s automatic collection makes the sales tax process a lot easier on sellers, but that’s not the end of your tax responsibilities.
 You also need to pay regular taxes on your income from the platform.

 Amazon Sellers Income Tax